gardhr/jalosi/README.md

 jalosi.defer(files, imports, options)
 ```

 Same as `jalosi.compile`, but reads the scripts from an array of files instead.
 (The `files` parameter can also be a single string.)
-If `options.path` is set, all files will loaded from the directory that it points to.
+If `options.path` is set, all files will be loaded from the directory that it points to.
 Returns an anonymous function.

 ```js